ysyk2021/the-promotable-employee-techniques-for-building-skills-for-career-growth/src/chapter-4-2.md

 In this chapter, we will explore the essential skills of active listening, conflict resolution, and relationship-building.
 These skills are crucial for becoming a promotable employee, as they contribute to effective communication, collaboration, and professional growth.

-Section 1: The Art of Active Listening
+The Art of Active Listening
 --------------------------------------

 Active listening is a fundamental skill that enhances communication and fosters positive relationships in the workplace.
 By actively engaging in conversations, you demonstrate respect, empathy, and understanding towards others.
 Here are some key techniques for mastering active listening: